Kraisie/MessageWatcher/README.md

 # MessageWatcher

-This is a Discord bot which censors messages with specific words or links it instead of deleting them completely like other bots.
+This is a Discord bot which censors messages that contain specific words or links instead of deleting them completely like other bots.

 ## Setup